-Solitary fibrous tumors most often occur in the lining around the outside of the lungs (pleural solitary fibrous tumors).
-Solitary fibrous tumors have also been found in the head and neck, breast, kidney, prostate, spinal cord, and other sites.
+Solitary fibrous tumors most often occur in the lining around the outside of the lungs, called the pleura.
+Solitary fibrous tumors that happen in the pleura are called pleural solitary fibrous tumors.
+Solitary fibrous tumors have also been found in the head and neck, breast, kidney, prostate, spinal cord, and other parts of the body.

-In most cases surgery is the only treatment necessary.
-Surgeons remove the tumor and a small margin of healthy tissue that surrounds it.
-The type of operation used to remove a solitary fibrous tumor depends on where the tumor occurs.
+Surgery.
+Most often, surgery is the only treatment needed for solitary fibrous tumors.
+Surgeons remove the tumor and a small amount of healthy tissue around it.
+The type of operation used to remove a solitary fibrous tumor depends on where the tumor is in the body.

 Other treatments might be used after surgery to lower the risk that the tumor will come back.
 These other treatments might include radiation or chemotherapy.

 Radiation therapy.
 Radiation therapy uses powerful energy beams to kill tumor cells.
 The energy can come from X-rays, protons or other sources.
 During radiation therapy, you lie on a table while a machine moves around you.
 The machine directs radiation to precise points on your body.

 Radiation might be used after surgery if all of the tumor can't be removed.
 It might lower the risk that the tumor will come back after surgery.
 Sometimes radiation is used before surgery to shrink the tumor.
 This might make it more likely that the tumor is removed completely.